DragoOW/Graphics-Engines/README.md

 Graphics engine created as a project for a class of the University of Sherbrooke - IMN529.
 Collaborated with Abdoul Malick Oumarou Allassane.

+So, it is a basic graphics engine in C#, which goal is to produce simple images.
+We are using many concepts such as global illumination, depth of view, geometric transforms, usage of a ray casting, etc. Even if the files are named in French, they can be easily translated in English and u can also translate the comments in all the .cs files of the project.
+If you have questions on how it works, i can respond to you.
+It is still in development and will be finished at the end of December 2024.